KaleyKrim/angular-message-board/README.md

 # angular-message-board
-A message board built with AngularJS
+A message board SPA.

+Frontend built with AngularJS.
+Backend built with Node, Express, Sequelize, and PostgreSQL.